 Any previous or current conviction of a crime and/or treatment for substance abuse/mental illness may result in ineligibility to be licensed as a registered nurse.
 The determination of eligibility is made by the board of nursing in which the student is applying.
 Questions or concerns about licensing in the State of Michigan should be directed to the Board of Nursing:

-Michigan Board of Nursing Department of Licensing and Regulatory Affairs Bureau of Professional Licensing 611 W. Ottawa St PO Box 30670 Lansing, MI 48933 Phone: (517) 373-8068 e-mail: BPLhelp@michigan.gov Web: http://www.michigan.gov
+Michigan Board of Nursing

+Department of Licensing and Regulatory Affairs

+Bureau of Professional Licensing

+611 W. Ottawa St

+PO Box 30670

+Lansing, MI 48933

-Fax: (517) 241-3082
+Phone: (517) 373-8068 Fax: (517) 241-3082